Swede-maker/paternoster-filament-storage/README.md

     sudo systemctl restart paternoster.service

 If you want to use the scan barcode if the phone dosent open your camera you need to install caddy.
-I paste the command below
+I paste the command below. but note that some barcode dose note even get scanned.

     sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | sudo gpg --dearmor -o /usr/share/keyrings/caddy-stable-archive-keyring.gpg